Rock3Yu/Rock3Yu/README.md

 ### My Personal

--  I am looking for SDE, DS, and other tech intern @US
+-  I am looking for SDE, DA, and other tech intern @US
 -  I am currently pursuing a MSCS degree at UCRiverside💙
 -  I earned a BS degree in Computer Science from SUSTech🧡
 -  My Passion: Omni-tech, Football, Racing, Horn, Fitness, Travel